dequelabs/axe-core/doc/developer-guide.md

 #### Pass, Fail and Incomplete Templates

 Occasionally, you may want to add additional information about why a Check passed, failed or returned undefined into its message.
 For example, the [aria-valid-attr](../lib/checks/aria/valid-attr.json) will add information about any invalid ARIA attributes to its fail message.
-The message use a [custom message format](./check-message-template.md).
+The message uses a [custom message format](./check-message-template.md).
 In the Check message, you have access to the `data` object as `data`.

 ```js
 // aria-valid-attr check